Vasari Corridor over Arno River with Uffizi Gallery entrance in Florence, Italy.

 Get your booking confirmed instantly

-Admire frescoed walls and sculptures while discovering the fascinating history of this corridor, originally constructed for Medici family safety.
+The corridor's frescoed walls and sculptures reveal its fascinating history, originally built for Medici family protection.

-Enjoy unique views from the Corridor’s windows over Florence, offering glimpses of the Arno River, Ponte Vecchio, and iconic squares.
+From the windows of this passage, enjoy unique views over Florence.
+Glimpses include the Arno River, Ponte Vecchio, and iconic squares.

-Conclude your 45-minute exploration at Buontalenti Grotto where the Vasari Corridor finishes, exiting through Ammannati Courtyard.
+Your 45-minute exploration concludes at Buontalenti Grotto where you exit through Ammannati Courtyard.

 Guides for Uffizi Gallery and Vasari Corridor Tour